eclipse/repairnator/doc/repairnator-config.md

 This attribute is mandatory.

-It defines the absolute path of the jar used for Repairnator dockerpool.
+It defines the absolute path of the JAR used for Repairnator dockerpool.

 Its default value is `$REPAIRNATOR_RUN_DIR/repairnator-dockerpool.jar`.